internetofwater/gleaner/test_helpers/readme.md

-This directory contains assets that are used for tests
+This directory contains assets or code that is used for testing